natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/working_with_dicts.rst

 Consequently, there is no MTU or IP address.

-And if you execute the previous script for a file with such interfaces, the result is this (output for the file sh_ip_interface2.txt):
+And if you execute previous script for a file with such interfaces, the result is this (output for file sh_ip_interface2.txt):

 .. code:: python